-Within the Citizenship Curriculum Area students will have the opportunity to study three main elements: Personal, Social, Health and Economic Education; Citizenship and Vocational Education.
+Within the Careers and Personal Development Curriculum Area students will have the opportunity to study three main elements: Personal, Social, Health and Economic Education; Citizenship and Vocational Education.

 CPSHE is a compulsory subject in Key Stages 3 and 4.
 However, opportunities are available through other subjects and activities across the Academy to assist in meeting the aims and objectives of Citizenship and PSHE Education.
 Citizenship and PSHE Education incorporates the National Curriculum framework for Personal, Social and Health and Economic Education, and makes a large contribution to delivery of the National Curriculum statutory order for Citizenship and Work Related Learning with many aspects of Enterprise.

 The programmes of study for the Curriculum Area focus on elements from the four interrelated strands of Personal Development, Health and Safety, Relationships and Becoming an Active Citizen.
 Timing and content are appropriate for the students' needs and priorities in each year.
 Sex and Relationship Education, Drugs Education (smoking and alcohol), Healthy Lifestyle and Inter Personal Skills are central to this Key Stage.

 Key Stage 4